sarcasticvibes/sarcasticvibes/README.md

 ### Hi I'm Vaibhav Goel 👋
-- 🔭 I'm an NLP practitioner who likes to study state-of-the-art models for various NLP tasks.
+- **🔭** I'm an NLP practitioner who likes to study state-of-the-art models for various NLP tasks.
+- **🌱** I’m currently learning graphical modeling for information retrival

 <!--
 **sarcasticvibes/sarcasticvibes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.